I was just told, snerdly, tell me if you knew this.

 Not a word.

-Have you heard about the ebook?
+Have you heard about the e-book?

-Second guessing about personnel, strategy and tactics has been a dominant theme of the reelection effort according to numerous current and former Obama advisors who were interviewed for Obama's last stand, an e-book out yesterday, published in a collaboration between Politico and Random House.
+Second guessing about personnel, strategy and tactics has been a dominant theme of the reelection effort, according to numerous current and former Obama advisors who were interviewed for Obama's Last Stand, an e-book out yesterday published in a collaboration between Politico and Random House.

-The Discord, according to these sources, has on occasion flowed from Obama himself, who at repeated turns has made vocal his dissatisfaction with decisions made by his campaign team with its messaging with Vice President Biden, and with what Obama feared was clumsy coordination between his own West Wing and reelection headquarters in Chicago.
+The discord, according to these sources, has on occasion flowed from Obama himself, who at repeated turns has made vocal his dissatisfaction with decisions made by his campaign team, with its messaging with Vice President Biden, and with what Obama feared was clumsy coordination between his own West Wing and reelection headquarters in Chicago.

 The effort in Chicago, meanwhile, has been bedeviled by some of the drama Obama dodged in 2008, including at a critical point earlier this year, a spat that left senior operatives David Axelrod and Stephanie Cutter barely on speaking terms and growing doubts about the effectiveness of Debbie Blabbermouth Schultz.

-But there's an interesting lift from this.
+Okay, well, make of that what you will, but there's an interesting lift from this.

-I don't know, paragraph here.
+There's an interesting, I don't know, paragraph here.

 Listen to this.

-The two things Obama fears most.
+The two things Obama fears most, this is from this e-book.

 It's out yesterday.